-Experiments show indeed that people will refuse to receive money if they know that the offerer is keeping the majority for themselves.
+Experiments indeed show that people will refuse to receive money if they know that the offerer is keeping the majority for themselves.

 It’s also important to notice though that what is “fair” varies by culture.
 The same experiment in an isolated culture, for example, showed that people were willing to accept any sum of money no matter how much the offerer kept for himself.

-But in the west, you better look fair.
+But in the West, you better look fair.
 And that’s the reason why I recommend a different technique for lowballing in negotiations.